 Close

-In other words, your CMDB stores information on the configuration of items within an organization, including hardware, software, systems, facilities, and sometimes personnel.
-It is the purview of the IT organization to define which items should be tracked and how to do so.
-This configuration data can include relationships and interdependencies between items, the history of changes to each item, and class and attributes—such as type, owner, and importance—for each item.
+Your CMDB stores information on the configuration of items like hardware, software, systems, facilities, and even personnel.
+This configuration data can include interdependencies between items, the history of changes to each item, and class and attributes—such as type, owner, and importance—for each item.
+It’s the job of the IT organization to define which items should be tracked and how to do so.

 IT asset management (ITAM) vs. configuration management